Bloom-host/BloomDocs/docs/running_a_server/datapacks.md

 ![TPS showing 7 in the profiling.txt](/running_a_server/datapacks/tps.png)

 Scrolling further down, you can find `commandFunctions` and each command that takes up any significant amount of processing time.
-As mentioned above, these commands are often responsible for more processing that you can see further above, such as `getEntities` calls.
+As mentioned above, these commands are often responsible for more processing that you can see above, such as `getEntities` calls.
-This is especially true for commands that run selectors without any filtering, such as `@e` and especially nested calls, such as `execute as @e at @s run <some command> @e`
+This is especially true for commands that run selectors without any filtering, such as `@e` and nested calls, for example: `execute as @e at @s run <some command> @e`

 These are the raw commands, so if you want to find which datapack is executing them, you can simply do an in-folder search.
 This can be done in the DuckPanel by opening the datapacks folder under the 'File Manager' tab and searching for the command in the search bar.